 For POF and HCS we also recommend the use of BFOC/2.5 connectors.
 In addition, there are various manufacturer-specific connectors for PROFIBUS devices with POF/PCF interfaces.

-Connectors are selected according to the devices to be connected (usually nectors are recommended.
+Connectors are selected according to the devices to be connected (usually OLMs).
+Please see the manual of the manufacturer to find out which connectors are recommended.
 BFOC/2.5 connection systems are the standard.